 Kelly graduated from Georgia State University in 2008 with a degree in journalism and Spanish.
 In the fall of 2008, she embarked on an exciting fellowship in Washington, D.C., as part of the Washington Center for Politics and Journalism.
 There she honed her skills in election and politics coverage, getting the opportunity to meet political strategists, attend legislative sessions on Capitol Hill and meet former Secretary of State Colin Powell.
 She also interned at National Journal covering the 2008 election of President Barack Obama.

 In her spare time, Kelly likes to browse a bookstore or watch classic movies starring her favorite Old Hollywood actress Bette Davis.
 Kelly looks forward to serving the Richland County and Columbia communities, keeping abreast of how taxpayer money is spent and how lawmaker’s decisions affect residents.

 You can contact Kelly with a news tip or question by email at firstname.lastname@example.org or by phone at (803) 753-6824.

 Allen Wallace has been working in journalism in the Southeast since 1994.
 He has worked as a radio news reporter and producer and spent ten years in television news, most recently as a producer at WLTX here in Columbia.
 He also taught high school English and coached soccer for several years.
-He lives in Irmo with his wife, Kristen, and their two dogs.
+He lives in Irmo, but you’ll see him all over the place.
 You can reach Allen at (803) 753-6809 or at email@example.com.